The Shalom Center: Spiritual Roots, Prophetic Action

-(2) Addressing unjust and destructive concentrations of political and economic power in the hyper-wealthy and in giant global corporations — power that corrupts democracy, including elections, and delivers enormous “benefits” to those who wield the power while depriving the poor, the aged, the sick, the middle class, and large numbers of women of ways to meet their individual and social needs.
+(2) Addressing unjust and destructive concentrations of political and economic power in the hyper-wealthy and in giant global corporations — power that corrupts democracy, including elections, and delivers enormous “benefits” to those who wield the power while depriving the poor, the aged, the sick, Black and Latino and Native communities, much of the middle class, and large numbers of women of ways to meet their individual and social needs.

 (3) Peacemaking, especially among the Abrahamic communities both within the USA and in the broader Middle East, where violence is especially intense and where it engages intense emotions in the overlapping circles of the Jewish community, the other Abrahamic communities, and the American public generally.

 The Shalom Center has especially worked both within the Jewish community and the Abrahamic multireligious sphere, first to prevent the US-Iraq War and then to end it as quickly and peacefully as possible; and to oppose Islamophobia in the US and pursue not only dialogue but shared action with the Muslim as well as the Christian communities.

 The Shalom Center has also worked on possibilities of Israeli-Palestinian and Israeli-Arab peacemaking, and as part of its Abrahamic and interfaith connection-making has also addressed interreligious tensions among Jews, Christians, and Muslims within the United States.